 The first warning was issued in 1992 when 1,700 members of the Union of Concerned Scientists argued that humans had "collided with nature".
 The group, consisting of Nobel laureates, urged the world to save the Earth from extreme climate change by burning less fossil fuels, conserving forests, limiting population growth and improving food production.

-"On the twenty-fifth anniversary of their appeal, we look back at their warnings and evaluate the human response," contemporary scientists wrote, as quoted from Quartz page on Tuesday (11/14/2017).
+"On the twenty-fifth anniversary of their appeal, we look back at their warnings and evaluate the human response," contemporary scientists wrote, as quoted from Quartz some time ago.

 Scientists judge, humans do not respond well to efforts to unite with nature.
 Since 1992, with the exception of stabilizing stratospheric ozone deposits, humans have failed to achieve sufficient progress in solving common environmental challenges.